LLM-based NLG Evaluation: Current Status and Challenges: Prompting LLMs

 \textbf{Different LLMs.} Different from having the same LLM play different roles, some research has used different LLMs (such as GPT-4 and Claude) in their studies.
-In pairwise comparisons, previous work mostly used a single LLM as the evaluator, which may not be fair.
-In light of this, \cite{bai2023benchmarking} design a decentralized Peer-examination method, using different LLMs as evaluators and then aggregating the results.
-Further, \cite{li2023prd} let different LLMs serve as evaluators in pairwise comparisons and then have them go through a round of discussion to reach the final result.
-Additionally, \cite{cohen-etal-2023-lm} evaluate the factuality of texts through the interaction of two LLMs, where the LLM that generated the text acts as the examinee and the other LLM as the examiner.
+The use of a single LLM as evaluator may introduce bias, resulting in unfair evaluation results.
+In light of this, \citet{bai2023benchmarking} design a decentralized Peer-examination method, using different LLMs as evaluators and then aggregating the results.
+Further, \citet{li2023prd} let different LLMs serve as evaluators in pairwise comparisons and then have them go through a round of discussion to reach the final result.
+Additionally, \citet{cohen-etal-2023-lm} evaluate the factuality of texts through the interaction of two LLMs, where the LLM that generated the text acts as the examinee and the other LLM as the examiner.